-A baked-in live read is a read that stays within a podcast indefinitely (also called embedded) because it is recorded at the same time that the host records an episode.
+A baked-in live read is a read that stays within a podcast indefinitely (also called embedded).
+It is recorded at the same time that the host records an episode.
 These advertisements are woven into the content of the show offering a unique, organic, and authentic description and endorsement of a product and/or service.
 They only exist within that specific episode forever.

-On the other hand, a dynamically inserted host read is recorded at a separate time by the host and it’s inserted into the episode post-production via cue points from an ad server.
+On the other hand, a dynamically inserted host read is recorded at a separate time by the host.
+These ads are inserted into the episode post-production via cue points from an ad server.

 Dynamic live reads need prior approval from the advertiser before an ad can go live in the podcaster’s catalog.
 Dynamic live reads target the entire catalog of a podcaster, not just one episode.
-The MP3 recording of the live read is sent to Spreaker and we use our advertising tool to insert it dynamically into the podcast catalog (all available episodes).
+The MP3 recording of the live read is sent to Spreaker.
+We use our advertising tool to insert it dynamically into the podcast catalog (all available episodes).
 The ad runs until it delivers in full.